 - A list of potential software providers – have options when searching for a new ERP software to purchase.
 You shouldn’t simply go with the first software provider you research because it will make the process move faster.
 There could be a provider better suited for your business and your wallet.

 - Business goals – what do you want to achieve with a new ERP software?
 Is it more across department collaboration?
 Eliminating paperwork and creating a more organized system?
 Knowing what you want for your business can help making choosing a provider easier.

 - Software requirements – every business has specific needs and you should be able to have them handled through your software.
 ERP can help marketing efforts, finances and analytics.

 - Implementation strategy – creating a timeline of when the implementation begins and ends is important.
 It gives your business time to collect all of the information that you will want to add to your new software, prepare future ERP software users for the change as well as prepare for the move to a new system.

 Taking these factors into account makes it easy to know what your business wants out of an ERP software and provider and it also informs your business on how the implementation process will go.

-What Having an ERP Strategy Is Important?
+Why Is Having an ERP Strategy Important?